 21 Sidewalks should be 5-8 feet wide in residential areas and located on both sides of the street.
 Sidewalks in commercial areas and Pedestrian Business Overlays should be a minimum of 14-18 feet wide to accommodate sidewalk uses such as vendors, merchandising and outdoor seating.
-Response: N/A Streets should be designed with street trees planted in a manner appropriate to their function.
+Response: Sidewalks will be provided consistent with the UDO.
+22 Streets should be designed with street trees planted in a manner appropriate to their function.
 Commercial streets should have trees which complement the face of the buildings and which shade the sidewalk.
 Residential streets should provide for an appropriate canopy, which shadows both the street and sidewalk, and serves as a visual buffer between the street and the home.
-The typical width of the street landscape 22 strip is 6-8 feet.
+The typical width of the street landscape strip is 6-8 feet.
 This width ensures healthy street trees, precludes tree roots from breaking the sidewalk, and provides adequate pedestrian buffering.
 Street trees should be at least 6 1/4" caliper and should be consistent with the City's landscaping, lighting and street sight distance requirements.
-Response: N/A Buildings should define the streets spatially.
-Proper spatial definition should be achieved with buildings 23 or other architectural elements (including certain tree plantings) that make up the street edges aligned in a disciplined manner with an appropriate ratio of height to width.
-Response: N/A 24 The primary entrance should be both architecturally and functionally on the front facade of any building facing the primary public street.
+Response: Street trees will be provided consistent with the UDO.
+23 Buildings should define the streets spatially.
+Proper spatial definition should be achieved with buildings or other architectural elements (including certain tree plantings) that make up the street edges aligned in a disciplined manner with an appropriate ratio of height to width.
+Response: Acknowledged.
+24 The primary entrance should be both architecturally and functionally on the front facade of any building facing the primary public street.
 Such entrances shall be designed to convey their prominence on the fronting facade.
-Response: N/A 25 The ground level of the building should offer pedestrian interest along sidewalks.
+Response: Building entrances will be located consistent with the UDO.
+25 The ground level of the building should offer pedestrian interest along sidewalks.
 This includes windows entrances, and architectural details.
 Signage, awnings, and ornamentation are encouraged.
-Response: N/A 26 The sidewalks should be the principal place of pedestrian movement and casual social interaction.
+Response: Transparency, blank wall and other architectural features will be provided consistent with the UDO.
+26 The sidewalks should be the principal place of pedestrian movement and casual social interaction.
 Designs and uses should be complementary to that function.
-Response: N/A
+Response: Sidewalks will be provided consistent with the UDO.